dylanpinn/FIT3036-frontend/README.md

 This repo contains the frontend application for my road surface calculator.
 It was bootstrapped by `create-react-app`.

+The final version of this app can be found at https://epic-aryabhata-b7b828.netlify.com/.

 ## Requirements

 * `node` >= 6 (https://nodejs.org)